dev-newton/react-movie-tmdb/README.md

 # Project Overview

-Take Home: Main Discovery Screen and a Details View
+Take Home: Main Discovery Screen and a Details View.
 In this stage you’ll build the core experience of your movies app.
 Your app will:
 On the first load, present the user with a grid arrangement of movie posters.